eigenform/amdpsp-re/README.md

 # amdpsp-re

-Notes and tools for looking at AMD Platform Security Processor (PSP) binaries.
+Tools for looking at AMD Platform Security Processor (PSP) binaries, AGESA firmware images, and other observations about AMD platform security.

 - [docs/](./docs) - Notes on various things
 - [bin/](./bin) - Scripts